dbandhy/Auction/README.md

-# Para abrir el proyecto en VS
+# To open the project in VS
-- En la terminal escribir npm i
+- write "npm i" in the shell
-- Luego, escribir npm start
+- Them, execute "npm start"
-# Configuraciones
+# setting
-- En el archivo package.json se trabajó con nodemon server.js
+- In package.json the setting is "nodemon server.js"
-- Formó parte de un proyecto realizado para la carrera de Desarrollo Full Stack en coderhouse.
+- Project done during Coderhouse Full Stack Career.